Cyber Kitchen #4: Harvest Lunch – A Picnic Menu

 Anatomy Of A Hypo And A New Season For Good Diabetes Care

 Some things in our diabetes diaries are hard to forget.
-For me, it’s something that happened 8 Septembers ago, but the memory still pops up around this time every year.
+For me, it’s something that happened eight years ago, but the memory still resurfaces around this time every year.
 I was a guest at an ADA (American Diabetes Association) “volunteers luncheon” at a fancy New York hotel.
 At the appropriate time, I took a shot of insulin to cover what I anticipated to be a big meal.
 It wasn’t.
 I, Miss Picky Eater, didn’t like any of the menu choices.
 I rationalized that I’d be leaving shortly and would eat at home.

-Finally, at 125th Street, I got off the train and switched back to a very crowded downtown train, where I stood pinned near the doors to get tousled and trampled by the rushing crowds.
-At last I heard the conductor announce my stop.
+Finally, at 125th Street, I got off the train and switched to a very crowded downtown train, where I stood pinned near the doors, getting tousled and trampled by the rushing crowds.
+At last, I heard the conductor announce my stop.
 When I came up from the hole in the ground, I didn’t recognize anything.
 I saw a “Pizzeria Uno” restaurant and thought, maybe I was in Chicago.
-I wondered through the flutter of noisy pulsating streets, not actually feeling my feet on the ground.
-It was as though I was invisible.
+I wandered through the flutter of noisy pulsating streets, not actually feeling my feet on the ground.
+It was as though I were invisible.

-Next scenario, was someone shouting orders to drink more juice Where was I?
+In the following scenario, was someone shouting orders to drink more juice?
+Where was I?
 Who was this person?
-I was home in my apartment and it was my dear husband, Danny, force-feeding me a glass of fruit juice.
-It took awhile to shake the feeling of confusion and disorientation.
+I was at home in my apartment, and it was my dear husband, Danny, who was force-feeding me a glass of fruit juice.
+It took a while to shake the feeling of confusion and disorientation.

 Hypoglycemia is not a good trip to take.
 When I eventually regained my senses and came back to the real world, I noticed a gigantic butternut squash sitting on the table.
-Apparently I found it, or picked it somewhere along my journey.
-But 8 years have passed and I still don’t know where or how I wound up with that 5 lb. squash.
-I did however, learn a few good lessons from that hypoglycemic episode.
+Apparently, I found it, or picked it somewhere along my journey.
+But 8 years have passed, and I still don’t know where or how I wound up with that five-pound squash.
+I did, however, learn a few good lessons from that hypoglycemic episode.

 Diabetes Recipes